Paresh-Maheshwari/Allium-Group/README.md

 ## Repository Structure
 This repository is organized as follows:

 - **/Research Papers:** This directory contains research papers and resources related to attacks on the OSI model.
+Open the [readme](https://github.com/sugamagr/Allium-Group/blob/main/Research%20Papers/Readme.md) file of directory for more details.
 - **/Case Studies:** Here, you will find individual folders for each case study, including the analysis, impact assessment, and countermeasures.
-- **/Docs:** Additional project-related documents and resources can be found here.
+Open the [readme](https://github.com/sugamagr/Allium-Group/blob/main/Case%20Studies/Readme.md) file of directory for more details.
 - **report:** This is the comprehensive report .
 It will cover the attacks on the OSI model, their impacts, and mitigation strategies.